ps0305/Javascript-Algorithms-And-Data-Structures/ES6/Built-ins/Proxies.md

 agent.payRate; // $850 the actor's actual pay
 ```
 In the code above, notice that the `set` trap checks to see if the payRate property is being set.
 If it is, then the proxy (the agent) takes 15 percent off the top for her own commission!
 Then, when the actor's pay is set to one thousand dollars, since the `payRate` property was used, the code took 15% off the top and set the actual `payRate` property to `850`;

+### Other Traps
+So we've looked at the `get` and `set` traps (which are probably the ones you'll use most often), but there are actually a total of 13 different traps that can be used in a handler!

+1. [the get trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/get) - lets the proxy handle calls to property access
+2. [the set trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/set) - lets the proxy handle setting the property to a new value
+3. [the apply trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/apply) - lets the proxy handle being invoked (the object being proxied is a function)
+4. [the has trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/has) - lets the proxy handle the using `in` operator
+5. [the deleteProperty trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/deleteProperty) - lets the proxy handle if a property is deleted
+6. [the ownKeys trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/ownKeys) - lets the proxy handle when all keys are requested
+7. [the construct trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/construct) - lets the proxy handle when the proxy is used with the `new` keyword as a constructor
+8. [the defineProperty trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/defineProperty) - lets the proxy handle when defineProperty is used to create a new property on the object
+9. [the getOwnPropertyDescriptor trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/getOwnPropertyDescriptor) - lets the proxy handle getting the property's descriptors
+10. [the preventExtenions trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/preventExtensions) - lets the proxy handle calls to `Object.preventExtensions()` on the proxy object
+11. [the isExtensible trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/isExtensible) - lets the proxy handle calls to `Object.isExtensible` on the proxy object
+12. [the getPrototypeOf trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/getPrototypeOf) - lets the proxy handle calls to `Object.getPrototypeOf` on the proxy object
+13. [the setPrototypeOf trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/setPrototypeOf) - lets the proxy handle calls to `Object.setPrototypeOf` on the proxy object
+As you can see, there are a lot of traps that let the proxy manage how it handles calls back and forth to the proxied object.